BODY TALK

 He continues: “I think it looks better to be circumcised, [but] sex is less pleasurable, for both men and women, and the organ itself is more sensitive than it ought to be.
 I remember reading somewhere that there are about 12 square inches of skin removed in circumcision.
 Also, there is probably buried body trauma of the event itself that still affects me in sex although I don’t consciously remember it.”

-The Cooperative Institutional Research Program confirms that body trauma, including disruptions to the parental-infant bonding process and grief over the loss of a body part, can result from circumcision.
-The program also claims that, contrary to what previous reports have said, infants do, indeed, experience pain from the procedure.
+The Cooperative Institutional Research Program confirms that body trauma can result from circumcision.
+Even though we’re babies when (most of us) get cut, disruptions to the parental-infant bonding process and grief over losing a body part, are common.
+The program also claims that, contrary to previous reports, infants experience pain from the procedure.

-Of course, many would argue that time heals all wounds.
+Still, many would argue that time heals all wounds.
 Especially those inflicted when a person is less than 10 days old.
+But, the body keeps score, as they say.

-When asked if they had a preference over whether their partner had a cut or uncut penis, Man #2 remained quiet on the issue.
+When asked if they preferred whether their partner had a cut or uncut penis, Man #2 remained quiet on the issue.
 Meanwhile, Man #1 said he didn’t care either way.
 “It really is a nonissue for me,” he replied.
 “I’m not going to complain too much about size or shape as long as things work in a way that pleases us both.”

 He also said that, in his experience, whether a man is cut or uncut did not affect his overall sexual performance or the taste of his dong during oral sex.